Franz Schreker: End of career

 Schreker's fame and influence were at their peak during the early years of the Weimar Republic when he was the most performed living opera composer after Richard Strauss.
-The decline of his artistic fortunes began with the mixed reception given to Irrelohe in Cologne in 1924 under Otto Klemperer and the failure of Der singende Teufel, given in Berlin in 1928 under Erich Kleiber.
+The decline of his artistic fortunes began with the mixed reception given to Irrelohe at the Cologne Opera in 1924 under Otto Klemperer and the failure of Der singende Teufel, given in Berlin in 1928 under Erich Kleiber.

-Political developments and the spread of anti-Semitism were also contributory factors, both of which heralded the end of Schreker's career.
+Political developments and the spread of antisemitism were also contributory factors, both of which heralded the end of Schreker's career.
 Right-wing demonstrations marred the première of Der Schmied von Gent in Berlin in 1932 and National Socialist pressure forced the cancellation of the scheduled Freiburg première of Christophorus in 1933 (the work was finally performed there in 1978).
 Finally, in June 1932, Schreker lost his position as Director of the Musikhochschule in Berlin and, the following year, also his post as professor of composition at the Akademie der Künste.

 In his lifetime he went from being hailed as the future of German opera to being considered irrelevant as a composer and marginalized as an educator.
 After suffering from a stroke in December 1933, he died in Berlin on 21 March 1934, two days before his 56th birthday.

 Although Schreker was influenced by composers such as Richard Strauss and Richard Wagner, his mature style shows a highly individual harmonic language, which, although broadly tonal, is inflected with chromatic and polytonal passages.
+Schreker also took musical inspiration from his close friend Arnold Schoenberg with the use of expressionist style.

+The Third Reich banned Schreker's music along with that of many other composers of Jewish origin.
+His early death in 1934 at the age of 55, together with the Nazi ban, prevented Schreker's music from expanding outside of German-speaking Europe.

 Reputation today

 After decades in obscurity, Schreker has begun to enjoy a considerable revival in reputation in the German-speaking world and in the United States.
 In 2005 the Salzburg Festival mounted an incomplete production of Die Gezeichneten, conducted by Kent Nagano (and filmed), and the Jewish Museum in Vienna presented an exhibition devoted to his life and work.
 New productions of Der ferne Klang were staged at the Staatsoper Unter den Linden in Berlin and the Zurich Opera in 2010, as well as in smaller opera houses in Germany.
 Irrelohe was performed at the Volksoper in Vienna in 2004, at the Bonn Opera in November 2010 then staged for the first time in France at the Opéra National de Lyon in March 2022.
-Earlier that year a Schreker opera was staged in the USA for the first time: Die Gezeichneten at Los Angeles Opera; and months after that came a second: Der ferne Klang during the Bard Summerscape Festival.
+In 2010 a Schreker opera was staged in the US for the first time: Die Gezeichneten at Los Angeles Opera; and months after that came a second: Der ferne Klang during the Bard Summerscape Festival.
+Australian composer, pianist, and conductor David Stanhope included Scheker's Prelude to a Drama in his recording Tall Poppies TP274 David Stanhope live in concert with Sydney Symphony Orchestra: Franz Schreker Prelude to a Drama, and Rachmaninoff Symphonic Dances.